Dayananda Saraswati: Cremation and commemoration

 He died at Bhinai Kothi at Bhinai 54 km south of Ajmer, and his ashes were scattered at Ajmer in Rishi Udyan as per his wishes.
 Rishi Udyan, which has a functional Arya Samaj Mandir with daily morning and evening Yajna Homa, is located on the banks of Ana Sagar Lake off the NH58 Ajmer-Pushkar Highway.
 An annual three day Arya Samaj Mela is held every year at Rishi Udyan on Swami Dayanand's death anniversary at the end of October, which also entails Vedic seminars, Vedas memorisation competition, Yajna, and Dhavaja Rohan flag march.
 It is organised by the Paropkarini Sabha, which was founded by Swami Dayanand Saraswati on 16 August 1880 in Meerut, registered in Ajmer on 27 February 1883, and since 1893 has been operating from its office in Ajmer.

-Every year on Maha Shivaratri, Arya Samajis celebrate Rishi Bodh Utsav during the 2 days Mela at Tankara organised by Tankara Trust, during which Shobha Yatra procession and Maha Yajna is held; event is also attended by the Prime Minister of India Narendra Modi and Chief Minister of Gujarat Vijay Rupani.
+Every year on Maha Shivaratri, Arya Samajis celebrate Rishi Bodh Utsav during the 2 days Mela at Tankara organised by the Tankara Trust, during which the Shobha Yatra procession and Maha Yajna is held; the event is also attended by the Prime Minister of India Narendra Modi and Chief Minister of Gujarat Vijay Rupani.

-Navlakha Mahal inside Gulab Bagh and Zoo at Udaipur is also associated with him where he wrote the second edition of his seminal work, Satyarth Prakash, in Samvat 1939 (1882-83 CE).
+Navlakha Mahal inside Gulab Bagh and Zoo at Udaipur is also associated with him; he wrote there the second edition of his seminal work, Satyarth Prakash, in Samvat 1939 (1882-83 CE).